 Colostrum Management and Piglet Care: The first hours after a piglet is born helps set them up for a strong start.
 Ideally, piglets should have access to colostrum within the first 30 minutes after birth.
 However, all pigs must receive adequate amounts of colostrum within 12 hours, or they will not survive.
 In addition, they should have access to a warm and dry comfort zone.
 Techniques like split suckling, administering colostrum to weaker piglets, or intervention in cases of chilled piglets can significantly improve piglet survival rates.

 Cross-Fostering: In scenarios where a sow is unable to nurse her full litter, cross-fostering can provide a solution to allow all piglets proper room to receive the nutrients they need.
 It is crucial that piglets receive colostrum from their own mother prior to being moved to any other sow.
+Before moving piglets, count the number of functional teats on each sow to support strategic cross-fostering.
 The process of cross-fostering can be stressful or damaging for pigs if done incorrectly.
 There are several ways cross-fostering can be accomplished, and it is important to have an experienced team member manage cross-fostering in a way that works for your farm.

 For additional information on colostrum management, click here and visit the “Large Litter Management” section of PIC’s Repro Resource Center.